Background & Biography:

 2004 Kennedy Center American College Theatre Festival, Logan, Utah (Region VIII): Viewpoints workshops

 Theatre Department, University of Chihuahua, Mexico.
-Guest Lecture
+Guest Lecturer

 Rosana Gamson/Worldwide Dance Theatre Company (RG/WW): workshops to strengthen ensemble, introduce basic acting technique and vocal training for upcoming bilingual production with Contradanza (Mexico City) based on Carlos Fuentes’ book Aura.

 2003 Directors Lab West: Viewpoints workshop for professional directors and choreographers, Pasadena Playhouse.

 2002 National University of Tucuman and La Baulera Cultural Center, Argentina: Viewpoints Workshops

 American Guild of Musical Artists (AGMA)

 - American Communities Program Fellowship, Spring 2024 to support research on the developement of La Panza Monologues in collaboration with Women's, Gender and Sexualities Studies

 - Research, Scholarship and Creative Activity (RSCA) Award, Spring 2024 to direct La Panza Monologues in collaboration with Women's, Gender and Sexualities Studies